Greater Philadelphia Film Office executive director Sharon Pinkenson is stepping down

 After more than 30 years at the helm, her last day on the job will be Nov.
 30.

-Throughout her tenure, Pinkenson opened pathways for film and TV production across the Southeastern Pennsylvania region.
+Throughout her tenure, Pinkenson opened pathways for film and TV production across Southeastern Pennsylvania.
 The lifelong Philadelphian and Temple University graduate was instrumental in securing tax credits and incentives for potential filmmakers through the Pennsylvania Film Production Tax Credit program.

 The program, which was signed into law by former Gov. Ed Rendell in 2004, turned Philadelphia and the greater Southeastern Pennsylvania region into a movie and TV production hub.

-After more than $6 billion of economic impact on the region, Pinkenson, a former costume designer and wardrobe stylist, turned the little-known permit office into one of the country’s most notable film commissions with hits like Mare of Easttown, The Sixth Sense, Philadelphia, and more.
+Responsible for more than $6 billion in economic impact on the region since taking the reins in 1992, Pinkenson, a former costume designer and wardrobe stylist, turned the little-known permit office into one of the country’s most notable film commissions with TV and movie hits like Mare of Easttown, The Sixth Sense, Philadelphia, and more.

-Just last week, the state’s film commissioner, Gino Anthony Pesi, announced that $9.2 million will be awarded in tax credits to a dozen projects, including the second season of Netflix’s Tires, created by Mechanicsburg comedian Shane Gillis.
+Earlier this month, the state’s film commissioner, Gino Anthony Pesi, announced that $9.2 million will be awarded in tax credits to a dozen projects, including the second season of Netflix’s Tires, which was created by Mechanicsburg comedian Shane Gillis.
 The productions are expected to create nearly 2,200 jobs and inject almost $37 million into the local economy, according to the Department of Community and Economic Development (DCED).

 When the city was on the verge of bankruptcy in the early 1990s, Pinkenson was the “point person” for getting movies and TV shows made in Philadelphia, said Carrie Rickey, former Inquirer reporter and author.